1. Introduction

 acp:vc

-- The vc attribute used in a Matcher defines a set of types of Verifiable Credentials (VC), at least one of which MUST be valid and match the resource access Context for the vc restriction to be satisfied.
+- In a Matcher, vc attributes define a set of types of Verifiable Credentials (VC), at least one of which MUST match the Context for the Matcher to be satisfied.
+A VC type present in the Context MUST be a valid VC presented as part of the resource access request.

 -